dronekeys/crates/README.md

 	source ~/workspace/crates/devel/setup.bash

 Finally, test the simulator to make sure everything is working as expected Make sure you are connected to the internet, as gazebo will need to download and cache some third party models on first starting up.
+Note that the first start up

 	roslaunch sim sw.launch

+If you have an error similar to the one below, it's because the gazebo libraries are not in the search path.

+	gazebo: error while loading shared libraries: libgazebo_common.so.1: cannot open shared object file: No such file or directory

+ This is likely because you're using 64 bit Ubuntu, and the gazebo libraries get dumped into the non-standard /usr/local/lib/x86_64-linux-gnu directory.
+To resolve this, add the library search path.

+	echo '/usr/local/lib/x86_64-linux-gnu' | sudo tee /etc/ld.so.conf.d/gazebo.conf
+	sudo ldconfig

 Some additional information about the installation process:
 1. We compile gazebo3 from source in order to obtain gdal support, which allows us to load maps containing geographic projections.
 This simplifies the conversion between various geographic coordinate systems.